-So only birds are allowed to sit on the grave of one of the greatest heroes of Russian literature..
+Only birds are allowed to sit on the grave of one of the greatest heroes of Russian literature…

 A Short Summary of Fathers and Sons

-Arkady and Bazarov are friends, Bazarov is a nihilist, believing in nothing but science.
-Arkady is a bit younger and follows Bazarov’s ideas.
+The protagonist Bazarov is a nihilist, he believes in nothing but science.
+His friend Arkady is a bit younger and looks up to him.
 Together they visit first Arkady’s father and later Bazarov’s parents.
 The parents adore their sons and are extremely happy to have them visit, but the sons are easily bored and don’t stay long.
-During the summer they drift apart; Arkady gives up his nihilist ideals and gets engaged.
+In the course of the summer the friends drift apart; Arkady gives up his nihilist ideals and gets engaged.
 Bazarov returns to his parents and helps his father, who is a doctor, with his practise.
 One day in town he assists in dissecting a peasant who has died of typhus and accidentally cuts himself, gets infected and dies soon after.

-Now let’s attempt to analyse the wide variety of birds that Turgenev introduces in this short novel, using Rod’s blog post as a guidance.
-The symbolic meanings of birds varies widely on both time and region, so I tried to use only the most common meanings and characteristics, that I could find on the internet.
+Now let’s attempt to analyse the wide variety of birds can be found in this short novel.
+The symbolic meanings of birds varies widely on both time and region, so I tried to use only the most common meanings and characteristics, that I could find.

 “A plump young chicken in motley plumage strutted self-importantly along them, tapping away firmly with its large yellow claws.”